 In some jurisdictions, such as Hong Kong, it is only necessary to obtain a reseal of a Grant.
 In other jurisdictions, such as Jersey, you must complete a full Grant application and receive a new document from the courts in the relevant jurisdiction.
 We most commonly deal with reseals in Hong Kong and Malaysia.
 Generally, if the assets are held in a commonwealth country, it will be possible to reseal a Grant.
-Otherwise, a new Grant is likely required.
+Otherwise, a new Grant is likely required in the relevant jurisdiction.

 For example, the islands surrounding the UK – e.g. Jersey, Isle of Man, and Guernsey – will require a new Grant.
-Additionally, probate fees in these jurisdictions are reliant on the value of the assets, and therefore will not be fixed.
-Assets held in the US and Canada are also unable to be dealt with using a resealed Grant.
+Additionally, probate fees in these jurisdictions are reliant on the value of the assets and will not be fixed costs.
+Assets held in the US are also unable to be dealt with using a resealed Grant.

 How do you reseal foreign Grants in England and Wales?

-Where there are UK assets to administer, but the deceased was domiciled elsewhere, the foreign Grant of Representation will need to be resealed for use in England and Wales.
+Where there are UK assets to administer, but the Deceased was domiciled elsewhere, the foreign Grant of Representation will need to be resealed in order to make it relevant for use in England and Wales.
 The Probate Registry is able to reseal the original foreign Grant, an official court copy of the Grant, or an exemplification of the Grant.

 What documents are required for resealing a Grant of Probate?